 Do I need an English language proficiency certificate?

-We do not specifically require such as certificate and you will not be disqualified if you show sufficient proficiency in your written application and interview.
-However, we clearly indicate that you may attach whatever documents/ certificates you feel might appropriate to support your application.
+We do not specifically require such as certificate and you will not be disqualified or score lower for not having one, provided you show sufficient proficiency in your written application and interview.

 I have double citizenship.
-Can I apply for the UWC Romania scholarships?
+Can I apply for UWC through UWC Romania National Committee?

 Yes.
-But please note that you can only apply through one NC.
-For instance, if you have both Romanian and Canadian citizenship, you must choose just one NC (Romania or Canada) when applying.
-You can never apply to UWC scholarships both in Romania and Canada.
+But please note that you can only apply to UWC through only one National Committee.
+For instance, if you have both Romanian and Canadian citizenship, you must choose just one National Committee (Romania or Canada) when applying.
+If you apply through both, you will be disqualified.

 What are the selection criteria?

-The selection process is a competitive one and the criteria are set by the UWC International Organisation.
+The selection process is competitive, with limited offers and the general criteria are set by the UWC International Organisation.
 We take into account your academic results but we place much emphasis on your extra-curricular activities, voluntary work, critical thinking, your involvement with the community, proven record of actions you took to entail change, how well does your profile & personality & knowledge of the world fit with the UWC organisation and its core values.

 What is the academic year's structure in UWC Colleges?

-With one exception (Africa), the UWC academic year starts in August and ends in May, with Christmas and spring breaks.
-For further information, please review each college's policy.
+With one exception (UWC Waterford, Africa), the UWC academic year starts in August and ends in May, with Christmas and spring breaks.
+For further information, please review the individual colleges' pages.

 What type of facilities do UWC Colleges have?